 4 Day Great Bear Wilderness Whitewater

-If the idea of paddling through rapids, casting for mountain trout, and camping in beautiful backcountry makes your heart beat faster, then do we ever have a trip for you!
-Join us on a 4-day Great Bear Wilderness Whitewater adventure this summer.
+If the idea of paddling through rapids, casting for Native Trout, and camping in beautiful Montana backcountry makes your heart beat faster, then do we ever have a trip for you!
+Join us on a 4-day Great Bear Wilderness whitewater rafting adventure this summer.
 You’ll see magnificent scenery, experience fishing at its finest, dine on gourmet meals and enjoy sitting around a campfire under a blanket of twinkling stars.

 The Great Bear Wilderness Area was established as a corridor linking the Bob Marshall Wilderness and Glacier National Park.
 Together, these two remote parts of Northwest Montana form the largest tract of wilderness lands in the lower contiguous United States.
 Flowing through the heart of this rugged and awe-inspiring landscape, the Upper Middle Fork of the Flathead River carves its way through glacial valleys and lush forests.
 This upper section of the river is one of the most protected and pristine waterways in the United States.
 We are proud to be the only Montana outfitter permitted to operate float trips on this portion of the Upper Middle Fork.